 The Boy Inside the Broken House

-AI — Artificial Intelligence: machines and software that can write, code, summarize, draw, classify, predict, imitate, and compete with human work at terrifying speed.
+AI: Artificial Intelligence, machines and software that can write, code, summarize, draw, classify, predict, imitate, and compete with human work at frightening speed.

-Some mornings do not begin; they merely squat on the chest like a fat municipal babu who has mislaid your file and now expects tea.
+Some mornings do not begin; they sit on the chest like a municipal file that has forgotten which office owns it.

 That is the first humiliation.
 The world keeps moving even when your inner machinery has declared bandh.